-As the new financial advice regime is implemented, anyone giving regulated financial advice to retail clients will have to be engaged by a licensed financial advice provider.
+Anyone giving regulated financial advice to retail clients must be engaged by a licensed financial advice provider.
 Licensing will occur in two phases:

 - A transitional licence; and

 The Financial Markets Authority (FMA) released transitional licence requirements on 25 July 2019.
 They released standard conditions for full licences on 6 November 2020, and the full licence guide on 17 November 2020.

 All transitional licences became effective on 15 March 2021.
 Anyone not engaged by a licensed financial advice provider may not give regulated financial advice to retail clients.